-Another issue raised in the Working Group discussions was the application of the retainer agreement requirement to the cases handled by private attorneys pursuant to a recipient's private attorney involvement (PAI) program under 45 CFR Part 1614.
-LSC has consistently interpreted the retainer agreement requirement as applying to cases handled by private attorneys pursuant to a recipient's PAI program and OLA has advised recipients that the best course of action is to have the client execute retainer agreements with both the recipient and with the private attorney (OLA Opinion 99-03, August 9, 1999).
+Finally, LSC is adding a statement to the regulation providing that no written retainer agreement is required for legal services provided to the client by a private attorney pursuant to 45 CFR Part 1614.
+Until now, LSC has consistently interpreted the retainer agreement requirement as applying to cases handled by private attorneys pursuant to a recipient's PAI program and OLA has advised recipients that the best course of action is to have the client execute retainer agreements with both the recipient and with the private attorney (OLA Opinion 99-03, August 9, 1999).
 Recipients have reported that entering into retainer agreements with clients with whom it does not have on-going direct relationships does not further the goal of the retainer agreement requirement and that ensuring that retainer agreements be executed between clients and private attorneys is unduly administratively burdensome.
 LSC agrees.

 The application of the retainer agreement requirement comes from the current structure of the text of the regulation.
 Under the current regulation, a recipient is required to execute a retainer agreement (unless otherwise excepted) "with each client who receives legal services from the recipient."
 Cases referred to private attorneys pursuant to a recipient's PAI program remain cases of the recipient and the clients in those cases remain clients of the recipient and the client is considered to be receiving some legal services from the recipient.
 However, by amending the language of the text of the regulation to say that the recipient is only required to execute a retainer agreement "when the recipient is providing extended service to the client" the necessity of applying the requirement to PAI cases is removed.
 In cases handled by PAI attorneys, although the client can be said to be receiving some legal services from the recipient, the recipient is not providing extended services.
 Although this change to the language alone could arguably be sufficient to remove the necessity of applying the retainer agreement requirement to cases being handled by PAI attorneys, LSC believes the text of the regulation should be further clarified to explicitly so state.
-Accordingly, LSC proposes to add a statement to the regulation providing that no written retainer agreement would be required for legal services provided to the client by a private attorney pursuant to 45 CFR Part 1614.